HurlesGroupSanger/indelible/README.md

 One can also look for *de novo* mutation events using the **denovo** command:

-If maternal and paternal bam files are not supplied, *denovo* filtering will not be performed (this simply acts to format non-trio data identicially to trio data).
+***Note***: If maternal and/or paternal bam files are not supplied, *denovo* filtering will not be performed.
+This behaviour is intended to format non-trio data identically to trio data.
+If one of maternal **or** paternal bam is provided, Indelible will count coverage within that bam.

 * `--c` : path to scored/annotated calls in the proband.
 * `--m` : path to maternal BAM file.